This is the main TemplateProcessor class.

 timerManager: TimerManager

-uniqueId: number
+uniqueId: string

-A unique identifier for the template processor instance.
+A unique string identifier for the template processor instance like '3b12f1df-5232-4e1f-9c1b-3c6fc5ac7d3f'.

 warnings: any[] = []